jlevy/procdog/README.md

 Procdog (as in "**proc**ess watch**dog**"... get it?) is a simple command-line tool to start, stop, and check the health of processes.
-It works with any kind of process you can invoke from the command line (be it Java, Node, Python, or anything) on MacOS or Linux.
+It works with any kind of process you can invoke from the command line (be it native, Java, Node, Python, or anything) on MacOS or Linux.

 Why would you want another tool for this?